TomaszKoltuniak/TomaszKoltuniak/README.md

 # About me
-Hi there!
-I'm Tomasz Kołtuniak and I'm an aspiring software developer.
-I'm a student at an IT high school in Warsaw.
-I'm 19, currently learning programming and I'm excited to share my projects.
+Hi, I'm a 19-year-old currently studying IT in high school in Warsaw.
+I'm mostly interested in programming and finance.
+In my free time, I enjoy hanging out with cats, cycling, drone piloting, and learning about urban planning.

 [LinkedIn](https://www.linkedin.com/in/tomaszkoltuniak)